 → While the 2022 PIT Count highlights some challenging trends for Sacramento, some findings also point to positive developments.
 Shelter capacity has substantially increased since 2019, notably through the novel use of motel/hotel rooms as "non-congregate" shelters.
 This increased capacity contributed to the proportion of unsheltered homelessness to remain essentially the same since 2019 (72% vs. 70%) despite the overall increase in homelessness.
-The increased capacity through the use of motel/hotels likely also contributed to a specific decrease in the number of unsheltered families with children experiencing homelessness (down 31%) as well as increased engagement with individuals experiencing chronic homelessness.
+The increased capacity through the use of motel/hotels likely also contributed to a specific decrease in the number of unsheltered families with children experiencing homelessness.
 There were also some positive developments in veteran homelessness; despite the 67 percent increase in homelessness in Sacramento there are fewer veterans experiencing homelessness in 2022 than in 2019 (625 vs. 667, a 6% decrease),